cblash/MIPS_Assignment_1/README.txt

+##MISTAKES WERE MADE
+##And fixed I think

+The MIPS code before only worked in MARS 4.5 compiler The code I have currently should work for QtSPIM Thanks to my TAs for letting me know before I received a big fat zero.

 ##NOTE: cblash208 is my personal github account made before taking this class while cblash was one I made specifically with my bison e-mail.
 ##      I had accidentally made my first commit with cblash208 rather cblash due to confusion in command prompt.